 Talcum powder lawsuit, complications, ovarian cancer

-The lawsuits against Johnson & Johnson involving its talcum powder have made headlines recently in the wake of several large jury verdicts against the company.
+The Talcum Powder lawsuits against Johnson & Johnson involving its talcum powder have made headlines recently in the wake of several large jury verdicts against the company.
 The talcum powder has been alleged to have caused a large amount of mesothelioma and ovarian cancer cases among women, and some men, as there are claims that the powder contains asbestos.
 The company has been facing staggering liability that has knocked down its share price.
 Johnson & Johnson has already had awards of over $5 billion assessed against it and faces much more possible liability in the future as there are over 10,000 pending cases alleging a connection between its flagship product talcum powder and cancer.
 If you or a loved one believe that a case of cancer was caused by use of talc powder, you should immediately contact a Talcum Powder lawsuit attorney or a baby powder lawsuit attorney..

 What is Talcum Powder?